 Data Studio is Google’s free data visualisation tool.
-By linking it with sources like Google Ads, Analytics, and a whole host of third party connectors, you can display practically any data in a visual and easy to understand format.
+By linking it with sources like Google Ads, Analytics, and a whole host of third-party connectors, you can display practically any data in a visual and easy-to-understand format.

 Following Data Studio’s launch in mid-2016, there have been a whole host of updates.
 It was finally taken out of Beta phase in October 2018.
-From humble begins with tables and graphs, there are now hundreds of extra bells and whistles you can add to your Data Studio creation.
+From humble beginnings with tables and graphs, there are now hundreds of extra bells and whistles you can add to your Data Studio creation.

 How to Speed Up Google Data Studio Reports

 That’s all well and good.
 But despite the fact that these dashboards can answer complex business questions, facilitate data analysis and look extremely slick, we always hear the same complaint; “my dashboard is too slow”.